scarabresearch/EmarsysPredictSDK/README.md

 ##Getting started

-The iOS SDK concept is very similar to our javascript implementation, please check it before going further unless you are familiar with it.
+The iOS SDK concept is very similar to our javascript API, please check it before going further unless you are familiar with it.

 - [Data collection (Web Extend) ](http://documentation.emarsys.com/?p=1753)
 - [Recommendations](http://documentation.emarsys.com/resource/b2c-cloud/predict/implementation/delivering-web-recommendations/)

-We generated with ***HeaderDoc*** our interface reference, which you can find on the left.
+The interface documentation is [located here](http://cocoadocs.org/docsets/EmarsysPredictSDK/).

 ###Sample Code

 We also created example applications for you to make it easier to implement Emarsys Predict SDK in your ecommerce application, they live in this repository: https://github.com/scarabresearch/EmarsysMobileSamples

 We <3 open source software, that’s why we open sourced our Emarsys Predict SDK implementation.
 That way you can be confident, that the library what you include contains only the necessary code to give you awesome recommendations and also manage the data collection.
 You find the repositiory here: https://github.com/scarabresearch/EmarsysPredictSDK